bikovoy/narrative_analysis/README.md

     ## 2 Russia  Ukraine     18
     ## 3 US      Chechnya   111
     ## 4 US      Ukraine    183

-*The data collected is highly uneven.
-However, since the collection process is time-consuming, I will proceed with the current dataset and apply normalization where necessary.*

     ## # A tibble: 37,374 × 2
     ##    word              n
     ##    <chr>         <int>